Current Initiatives

 CalOptima Health Awards $25 Million in Workforce Education Grants

 CalOptima Health’s Board of Directors has approved nearly $25 million in workforce education grants to seven institutions in Orange County.
 These grants mark the first phase of the $50 million Provider Workforce Development Initiative, the largest workforce grant ever awarded by CalOptima Health.
-The Initiative will help to address health disparities and better secure the future delivery of medical and behavioral health care by safety net providers.
+The initiative will help to address health disparities and better secure the future delivery of medical and behavioral health care by safety net providers.
 It also seeks to ease predicted shortages and gaps in the Orange County health care workforce that serves the Medi-Cal population.

 “CalOptima Health recognizes that our mission to serve members begins with having a strong health care workforce to deliver quality care,” said Michael Hunn, CEO of CalOptima Health.
 “The challenge of health care worker shortages at organizations across Orange County drove CalOptima Health’s landmark community investment in a $50 million Provider Workforce Development Initiative.”